Sam-Tracey/ML-Stats-Assessment/README.md

 This Notebook contains the following sections:<br><br>
 1. <b>Introduction</b>: Describing the concept of "Anomaly Detection" and the approach I followed.<br>
 2. <b>Data</b>: Giving a quick overview of the two datasets used in this notebook.<br>
-3. <b>Exploratory Data Analysis</b>.
+3. <b>Exploratory Data Analysis</b>.<br>
-<b>4.
-When All You Have is a Hammer - Everything Looks Like a Nail</b>: In this section we review some alternative approaches to anomaly detection that we could use.<br>
+4. <b>When All You Have is a Hammer - Everything Looks Like a Nail</b>: In this section we review some alternative approaches to anomaly detection that we could use.<br>
 5. <b>Preprocessing</b>: Where we review the normalization techniques used in the original example.<br>
 6. <b>Window Size Explained</b>: In this section we describe the <i>"Window Size"</i> parameter and what it does.<br>
 7. <b>Reconstruction Convolutional Autoencoder Model</b>: The creation and compilation of the model.
-This section also gives and overvice of Stochastic Gradient Descent and the Adam Optimizer.<br>
+This section also gives an overview of Stochastic Gradient Descent and the Adam Optimizer.<br>
 8. <b>Model Evaluation</b>: In this section we evaluate the model and discuss the results.<br>
 9. <b>Conclusion</b>.